Fellows For Social Entrepreneurship at New York University

-New York University has received a $10 million grant from The Catherine B. Reynolds Foundation for the purpose of creating an exciting new program in social entrepreneurship studies.
+New York University has received a $10 million grant from the Catherine B. Reynolds Foundation for the purpose of creating an exciting new program in social entrepreneurship studies.
 The program has been providing annual fellowships for 23 graduate students and scholarships for 20 juniors and seniors beginning in the 2006-2007 academic year.
-More than 120 NYU students will benefit from the Foundation’s grant to the university.
-Four consecutive commencement speakers at NYU have been Catherine B. Reynolds Foundation Fellows.
+More than 120 NYU students have benefited from the Foundation’s grant to the university.
+Four consecutive commencement speakers at New York University have been Catherine B. Reynolds Foundation Fellows.

 Social entrepreneurship takes a bold new approach to solving a broad range of social problems.
 It channels the drive, imagination, discipline, and accountability inherent in entrepreneurship towards the formidable task of resolving society’s most pressing issues, thereby creating a mechanism for creating lasting social value.
 Through competitive graduate fellowships and undergraduate scholarships – available to students at all of NYU’s 14 schools — The Catherine B. Reynolds Foundation Program for Social Entrepreneurship will encourage and train a new cadre of public service leaders.
 Thanks to the program, they will possess the necessary knowledge and skills to create financially self-sustaining not-for-profit organizations capable of effectively addressing the social challenges facing America and the world in the 21st Century.

 In announcing the grant, NYU President John Sexton took particular note of the fact that the program will be extraordinarily far-reaching in both its impact and its scope.
 “Universities have long time horizons,” he observed.
 “We are among the most enduring human enterprises.
 When we contemplate the future, we tend not to think of next year, or next decade, but of generations to come.”